chywang/CN-WikiCatReader/README.md

 1. This software is run in the JaveSE-1.8 environment.
 With a large probability, it runs properly in other versions of JaveSE as well.
 However, there is no guarantee.

-2. It requires the FudanNLP toolkit for Chinese NLP analysis (https://github.com/FudanNLP/fnlp/), and the JAMA library for matrix computation (https://math.nist.gov/javanumerics/jama/).
+2. It requires the FudanNLP toolkit for Chinese NLP analysis (https://github.com/FudanNLP/fnlp/), Apache Lucene (version 4.7.2) (https://lucene.apache.org) and the JAMA library for matrix computation (https://math.nist.gov/javanumerics/jama/).
 We use Jama-1.0.3.jar in this project.

 3. Please refer to the JAVA implementation of the Word2Vec model here: https://github.com/NLPchina/Word2VEC_java.